bike insurance

 What types of bicycles can I insure with nextsure?

-You can insure almost any type of bicycle with us, from classic bikes to mountain bikes and racing bikes, through to e-bikes, pedelecs, and cargo bikes.
-We find the right coverage for nearly every bike.
+You can insure almost all types of bicycle with us, from classic bicycles through to mountain bikes and racing bikes, as well as e-bikes, pedelecs and cargo bikes.
+We can find the right cover for almost every bike.

-What happens if my bicycle is stolen abroad?
+What happens if my bike is stolen abroad?

-Many of our bicycle insurance policies offer worldwide protection, often for a period of six to twelve weeks per trip.
-Report the theft promptly to the local police and to us so that we can process the claim.
+Many of our bicycle insurance policies offer worldwide cover, often for a period of six to twelve weeks per trip.
+Report the theft immediately to the local police and to us so that we can settle the claim.

-Do I need to use a specific bike lock?
+Do I need to use a specific bicycle lock?

 Yes, most insurers, including our partners, require the use of a high-quality, standalone bicycle lock.
-There are often specifications regarding a minimum purchase price (e.g., 49 euros) or the type of lock.
-Keep the purchase receipt.
+There are often requirements regarding the minimum purchase price (e.g. 49 euros) or the type of lock.
+Please keep the receipt.

-Yes, even used bicycles can often be insured.
-It is important to have proof of their value (e.g. purchase contract) and the condition of the bicycle.
-The maximum age of the bicycle at the start of insurance can vary depending on the policy, often it is between three to five years.
+Yes, used bicycles can often also be insured.
+It is important to provide proof of value (e.g. a purchase agreement) and the bicycle's condition.
+The maximum age of the bicycle when cover starts can vary depending on the plan, and is often three to five years.

 How quickly is a claim processed?

-We strive for a quick and straightforward settlement of claims.
-Once you have submitted all the necessary documents (e.g., police reports, purchase receipts, photos), we will promptly review your case.
-Complete documentation can significantly speed up the process, often to just a few days.
+We strive for a quick and straightforward claims settlement.
+Once you have submitted all the necessary documents to us (e.g. police report, proof of purchase, photos), we will review your case immediately.
+Complete documentation can significantly speed up processing, often to just a few days.

 What is the difference between replacement cost compensation and actual cash value compensation?

-Replacement value compensation means that in the event of damage, you receive the sum needed to purchase an equivalent new bicycle.
-Depreciated value compensation takes into account wear and the current market value, which usually results in a lower payout.
-We recommend tariffs with replacement value compensation.
+New-for-old compensation means that, in the event of a claim, you receive the amount needed to buy an equivalent new bicycle.
+Current value compensation takes wear and tear and the current market value into account, which usually results in a lower payout.
+We recommend policies with new-for-old compensation.

 Subscribe to our newsletter